University of California San Francisco | About UCSF | UCSF Medical Center

 • Hide or cover electrical wires — babies love to suck and chew on wires, which can cause serious mouth burns.

 • Cover electrical outlets.
+Many different kinds of baby-proof covers are available.

 • Start the habit of keeping your bathroom door shut tightly.

-• Turn down the hot water temperature in your home to 120° F.
+• Turn the hot water temperature in your home down to 120° F.

 • Look under your sinks and move cleansers, detergents and other cleaning supplies to a higher, safe place.